 Certificate in International Business

 The primary objective of the certificate program in international business is to provide interested students with the opportunity to acquire the coherent, interdisciplinary body of knowledge needed to pursue careers in international areas, especially in international business.
-The program is aimed at matriculating students from Ithaca College, particularly those in the School of Business (from all concentrations except international business) and the School of Humanities and Sciences.
+The program is aimed at matriculating students from Ithaca College, particularly those in the School of Business (from all concentrations except international business) and the School of Humanities and Sciences (H&S).
 Within H&S, the program might appeal to students in economics, history, modern languages, politics, psychology, sociology, or planned studies.
 It is also open to extramural students at Ithaca College.

 The coursework consists of 15 courses from the following areas: